IHE/HIE-Whitepaper/README.md

 encounters in different care settings over the course of his/her lifetime.
 With each encounter there is the potential that a provider will produce a health document that can be shared with the community.
-Documents shared by the provider and tracked by a [centralized registry(#centralized-discovery-and-retrieve) or [federation of communities(federated-discovery-and-retrieve) form a longitudinal record for the patients that received care among those providers within the community.
+Documents shared by the provider and tracked by a [centralized registry](#centralized-discovery-and-retrieve) or [federation of communities](federated-discovery-and-retrieve) form a longitudinal record for the patients that received care among those providers within the community.
 Longitudinal records, therefore, are expected to last over the span of many decades, just as the documents